Samirarim/Samirarim/README.md

 * 💻 I currently work at Siara Solution as a Junior Software Developer, building complex full-stack applications using React, Node.js, and PostgreSQL.
 * 🎓 I graduated Magna Cum Laude with a 3.88 CGPA in Computer Science and Engineering from American International University-Bangladesh (AIUB).
-* 🔬 I have contributed to the field through published research in deep learning and antenna design.
 * 🌱 I am currently seeking to pursue a Master's degree in Australia to deepen my technical expertise and contribute to the next wave of technological innovation.
 * 📫 Reach me via email at samirarim2000@gmail.com or connect with me on [LinkedIn](https://linkedin.com/in/samira-kabir-rima/).